-Belarus taking more migrants to border, Polish border guard say - Warsaw Point
+Belarus taking more migrants to border, Polish Border Guard say - Warsaw Point

 The Border Guard also released a video apparently showing migrants gathering at the border.

-Poland has been struggling to stem a flow of Middle Eastern and African migrants invited to Belarus by the country’s strongman Alexander Lukashenko, allegedly under the promise they will be able to live in the EU.
+Poland has been struggling to stem a flow of Middle Eastern and African migrants invited to Belarus by the country’s strongman Alyaksandr Lukashenka, allegedly under the promise that they would be able to live in the EU.

 “The Belarusian services are bringing in more groups of migrants to the border today,” the Polish Border Guard wrote on Twitter.